Yoga & more

 By integrating mindfulness and awareness in the poses you steer the vital energy to specific parts of the body.
 It will have a positive and healing effect on the organs, immune system, muscles, joints and releases stuck tension and emotional energies.

-The poses look very relaxed and it absolutely is, but at the same time it can be physically and mentally quite intense as the deep stretch is held for a relatively long time.
+The poses look very relaxed and it absolutely is, but at the same time it can be physically and mentally quite challenging as the deep stretch is held for a relatively long time.

 Meditation